-The TP-Solar has a thickness of 0.1 inches – only the Renogy 100 Watt is thinner.
+The TP-Solar has a thickness of 0.1 inches – only the Renogy is thinner.
 Like its weight, the limited thickness of the TP-Solar contributes to its portability.

 - Combines ETFE plastic and monocrystalline cells to optimize conversion efficiency.

-- It offers a fair output wattage – but the Renogy 100 Watt and the Socentralar offer 100% more power.
+- It offers a fair output wattage – but the Renogy and the Socentralar offer 100% more solar energy.